-The other type of circulation research uses the individual reader as the unit of analysis to measure the effects of certain aspects of delivery and pricing systems on reader behavior.
+The second type of circulation research uses the individual reader as the unit of analysis to measure the effects of certain aspects of delivery and pricing systems on reader behavior.
 For example, McCombs, Mullins, and Weaver (1974) studied why people cancel their subscriptions to newspapers.
 They found that the primary reasons had less to do with content than with circulation problems, such as irregular delivery and delivery in unreadable condition.
 Magazine publishers often conduct this type of circulation research by drawing samples of subscribers in different states and checking on the delivery dates of their publication and its physical condition when received.
 Other publications contact subscribers who don't renew to determine what can be done to prevent cancellations.
 In recent years, several newspapers have researched the effects of price increases on their circulation.
 Studies have even been conducted to ascertain why some people don't pay their subscription bills promptly.
-In short, this form of circulation research investigates the effect on readership or subscription rates of variables that are unrelated to a publication's content.